 - TRAGICOMEDY / PASTORAL: Play that blends aspects of both comedy and tragedy, often transpiring in a rural setting

 - ADULT ACTING COMPANIES: eg. Chamberlain's/King's Men, Duke of York's Men, Queen Anne's Men, Comédie-Française, Troupe Royale, Théâtre du Marais, etc.

-- CHILDREN ACTING COMPANIES: eg. Children of the Chapel/Revels/Blackfriars, Paul's Children, etc.
+- CHILDREN ACTING COMPANIES: eg. Children of the Chapel/Revels/Blackfriars, Children of Paul's, Beeston Boys, etc.